 Qualifying Organization for an L1 Visa Petition

-• Subsidiary: Means a firm, corporation, or other legal entities of which o a parent owns, directly or indirectly, more than half of the entity and controls the entity; or owns, directly or indirectly, half of the entity and control the entity; o or owns, directly or indirectly, 50 percent of a 50-50 joint venture and has equal control and veto power over the entity; o or owns, directly or indirectly, less than half of the entity, but in fact controls the entity.
+• Subsidiary: Means a firm, corporation, or other legal entity of which: a parent owns, directly or indirectly, more than half of the entity and controls the entity; or owns, directly or indirectly, half of the entity and control the entity; or owns, directly or indirectly, 50 percent of a 50-50 joint venture and has equal control and veto power over the entity; or owns, directly or indirectly, less than half of the entity, but in fact controls the entity.

 A firm, corporation, or other legal entity which has subsidiaries.

 Few examples: 1.
 A foreign parent must own at least 50% of a U.S. subsidiary, and have veto powers over the subsidiary’s actions; 2.
 A U.S. parent must own must own at least 50% of the foreign subsidiary, and have veto powers over the subsidiary’s actions; 3.
 Affiliate U.S. and foreign companies must each be at least 50% owned by the same ultimate parent;

 1. One of two subsidiaries both of which are owned and controlled by the same parent or individual, or